LAKE PLACID, N.Y. PHOTOGRAPHY INFORMATION

 The Mirror Lake Inn Grounds and Gardens

 Explore our sprawling 8-acre property situated on the shores of Mirror Lake and only a moment’s walk from Lake Placid’s famous Main Street.
 The outdoor amenities include: expansive gardens, an outdoor lap pool, tennis courts, and a private beach complete with complimentary boats and watercraft.
 If you love macro photography, the gardens are incredible.
-This is the perfect location to do sunrise and sunset photos at the lake.
+This is the perfect location for sunrise and sunset photos at the lake.

 This is our top pick for a hotel in Lake Placid.